trufflesuite/trufflesuite.com/src/guides/getting-started-with-drizzle-and-react/index.md

 #### Adding some initialization logic

-Next we have provided the `componentDidMount` lifecycle method for the component.
-The `componentDidMount` lifecycle method will run after the component output has been rendered to the DOM.
+Next we provide the `componentDidMount` lifecycle method for the component.
+The `componentDidMount` lifecycle method runs after the component output is rendered to the DOM.
 This allows us to run some initialization logic.

 ```javascript
 componentDidMount() {